Looking at skyline of NYC

 Guggenheim Museum

-Image of House, Housing, Staircase, Window, Skylight, Hot Tub, An architectural marvel that is full of some of the most iconic pieces of art in recent history, the Guggenheim Museum serves double duty as a cultural center and an educational institution.
-With a collection that is constantly in a state of flux but is based off of a group of early modern masterpieces, the Guggenheim Museum is devoted to showcasing the art of the 20th century and beyond.
-You'll also find plenty of educational opportunities for kids of all ages, including tours, free audio guides, and more.
-Please note that children under 12 get free admission to the Guggenheim; for chaperones or older groups, the New York City Explorer Pass can help with budgeting.
-Getting In: Guggenheim Museum tickets are available with the New York City Explorer Pass.
+An architectural marvel full of some of the most iconic pieces of art in recent history, the Guggenheim Museum serves double duty as a cultural center and an educational institution.
+With a collection that is constantly in a state of flux but based on a group of early modern masterpieces, the Guggenheim Museum is devoted to showcasing the art of the 20th century and beyond.
+You'll find plenty of educational opportunities for kids of all ages, including tours and free audio guides.

 Statue of Liberty & Ellis Island Museum